advanced-security/teams-secret-scanning-notifier-azure-function/README.md

    - or
 2. Find the Function App in the Resources pane (under the correct Subscription).
 Right-click it, and select "Deploy to Function App..." from the context menu.

-### Finding the Functions App's URL
+### Finding the Function's URL

-You need to find the URL of the Function App.
+You need to find the URL of the Function.

 You can use the Azure Portal, the Azure CLI, or the VSCode Azure Functions extension to do this.

+If you can't find the Function under the Functions App, you may need to click on the "Refresh" button in the top menu.
+If that doesn't work, there may be an error in the Function's code or settings.
+Check that you can debug the Function locally, to see if there are any mistakes in the configuration, especially the `PRIVATE_KEY` setting.

 #### Finding the Functions App's URL with the Azure Portal

 In the [Azure Portal](https://portal.azure.com), click on the "Function Apps" button in the left-hand menu, and select the Function App you created.

-That should take you to the Function App's page, where you can find the URL in the Essential section.
+That should take you to the Function App's page.
+You should see your Function listed in the table.
+Left-click on the Function's name, and on the Function's page, left-click on the "Get function URL" button in the top menu.
+Copy the URL.

 #### Finding the Functions App's URL with the Azure CLI